 Payment of the HPU bill (tuition, fees, room, and board) must be made in full by the requested deadline.
 Failure to pay on time may result in the cancellation of a student’s registration at HPU.

-Housing is provided for all HPU semester programs.
-For some programs, however, the cost for housing is not able to be billed to HPU.
+Housing is provided for most HPU semester programs.
+For the majority of programs, the cost for housing is not able to be billed to HPU.
 In these instances, students will receive a credit on their billing statement for the amount of HPU’s standard housing fee.
 Your student can use these funds to offset the cost of housing in their host country.
 Many times, these fees are paid to the host university or a local landlord, from housing procured by the host institution.

 Similarly, for programs that do not offer a meal plan for study abroad students, or for programs that offer a partial meal plan, a credit for meals will be applied to the billing statement.
 This credit is based upon the cost of HPU’s standard meal plan and is prorated for meals not included.